Foxtons Executes Share Buyback to Optimize Capital Structure - TipRanks.com

 More about Foxtons

 Foxtons Group PLC operates in the real estate industry, primarily focusing on estate agency services in the UK.
-The company is known for its property sales, lettings, and mortgage broking services, catering to a diverse market of property buyers, sellers, landlords, and tenants.
+The company is known for its residential property sales and lettings, offering a comprehensive range of services to buyers, sellers, landlords, and tenants.

 Technical Sentiment Signal: Sell